kbase/relation_engine_importers/README.md

 Time travelling code is in the `relation_engine` directory / package.

+It is expected that users running the loaders are familiar with the data types being loaded, python programming, and KBase infrastructure.
+For details on the data processing of each loader, consult the corresponding `parsers.py` class.

 There are two types of loaders supported in this repo, bulk loaders and delta loaders.

 ### Bulk loaders